smartcontractkit/documentation/docs/chainlink-nodes/run-an-ethereum-client.md

 docker pull sigp/lighthouse:latest
 ```

 Run the consensus client and point it at the execution client.
 The `--execution-endpoint` flag identifies the address of the execution client container.
 The `jwtsecret` file is required to authenticate with the execution client.
 The `-v ~/.geth-goerli/geth/jwtsecret:/jwtsecret` volume mount makes the `jwtsecret` file from the Geth container available inside the consensus container.
 Point this to the JWT for your specific execution client.
+For a faster sync on the consensus client, use [Checkpoint Sync](https://lighthouse-book.sigmaprime.io/checkpoint-sync.html).

 ```shell Goerli
 docker run --name lighthouse-goerli -p 9000:9000/tcp -p 9000:9000/udp \